cityiot/data-transfer-modules/README.md

 ## Data transfer modules

 ### Fidelix data transfer module
 Contains elements for data transfer from specific building automation system.
 This module requires some configuration before deployment.
-For more information [see](./fidelix_data_transfer_module)
+For more information see module's [documentation](./fidelix_data_transfer_module)

 **NOTE THAT THIS MODULE CAN NOT BE RELEASED AS PART OF THE PROJECT RESULTS**

 ### Indoors data transfer module
 Contains elements for data transfer from specific user feedback gathering system.
 This module requires some configuration before deployment.
-For more information [see](./indoors_data_transfer_module)
+For more information see module's [documentation](./indoors_data_transfer_module)

 **NOTE THAT THIS MODULE CAN NOT BE RELEASED AS PART OF THE PROJECT RESULTS**

 ### Riots data transfer module
 Contains elements for data transfer from specific IAQ sensor system.
 This module requires some configuration before deployment.
-For more information [see](./riots_data_transfer_module)
+For more information see module's [documentation](./riots_data_transfer_module)

 **NOTE THAT THIS MODULE CAN NOT BE RELEASED AS PART OF THE PROJECT RESULTS**

 ### TS280 data bridge
 Contains elements for data transfer from [Thingsee One](https://thingsee.com/thingsee-one/).
 This module requires some configuration before deployment.
-For more information [see](./ts280_data_bridge)
+For more information see module's [documentation](./ts280_data_bridge)

 ### Weather data transfer module
 Contains elements for weather data transfer from [OpenWeatherMap.org](https://openweathermap.org/) via their [API](https://openweathermap.org/current).
 This module requires some configuration before deployment.
-For more information [see](./weather_data_transfer_module)
+For more information see module's [documentation](./weather_data_transfer_module)

 ## Deployment